pantheon-systems/documentation/source/content/guides/agcdn/03-agcdn-wafio.md

 ### Rate Limiting

 Rate Limiting is in early access.
-This is feature of Advanced Global CDN that lets you place limits on request volume at the network perimeter.
+Rate Limiting lets you place limits on request volume at the network perimeter.
 Organizations of all sizes can adopt this edge configuration to block malicious traffic.
 Rate Limiting can be configured to guard critical assets including login, form, and promotional pages by adding another layer of security to your site.

 The benefits of Rate Limiting include: